CalibNet: Dual-branch Cross-modal Calibration for RGB-D Salient Instance Segmentation: Related Work

-\textbf{Instance Segmentation with RGB-D Data.} While RGB-based instance segmentation models have made significant progress, instance segmentation with depth modality has been slower to develop.
-Earlier approaches, such as Gupta \etal~\cite{gupta2014learning} and Uhrig \etal~\cite{uhrig2016pixel}, used multi-stage and fully convolutional networks, respectively.
-More recent methods, such as Xu \etal~\cite{xu2020outdoor} and Xiang \etal~\cite{xiang2021learning}, have used Mask R-CNN and synthetic data, respectively, to improve performance.
-To advance RGB-D instance-level segmentation further, we propose a novel RGB-D SIS framework that integrates depth features into both kernel and mask branches based on the CNN-transformer encoder.
+While numerous RGB-based instance segmentation models have made significant progress, instance-level segmentation with depth modality has been slower to develop.
+Earlier approaches, such as Gupta \etal~\cite{gupta2014learning} and Uhrig \etal~\cite{uhrig2016pixel}, used multi-stage and fully convolutional networks to segment instances, respectively.
+Later, Xu \etal~\cite{xu2020outdoor} proposed an outdoor RGB-D instance segmentation framework based on Mask R-CNN, which processed RGB and depth features separately in the encoder and then fused the two modal features to output instances.
+Similarly, Xiang \etal~\cite{xiang2021learning} directly used synthetic data to learn RGB-D feature embeddings and adopted a clustering algorithm to segment invisible objects.
+To advance RGB-D instance-level segmentation further, we propose a novel RGB-D SIS framework that integrates depth features into both kernel and mask branches based on the CNN-transformer architecture.